one-among-us/data/people/Katerina/page.en.md

     '${path}/photos/photo4.jpg',
 ]} />

-Katerina loved many kinds of food, including balsam pear and lemon tea, pizza, jiaozi, and Tiramisu cake.
+Katerina loved many kinds of food, including balsam pear and lemon tea, pizza, jiaozi, and Tiramisu.
 Actually, she loved all delicious dishes.
 She was also skilled at cooking.
-During the time in Guangdong, she were fond of the taste of white cut chicken.
+During the time in Guangdong, she grew fond of white cut chicken.
 After that, the dish became her speciality.

-She suffered from domestic violence in her childhood.
+She suffered from domestic abuse in her childhood.
 After her parents' divorce, she lived with her mother.
-But their relationship worsened since she told her about her transgender identity.
+But their relationship worsened after she told her about her transgender identity.

-According to her friends, although she was sometimes conceited, but she was amiable to her friends.
+According to her friends, although she was sometimes conceited, she was amiable to her friends.
 When she was together with friends, she was very happy and energetic.
-She "adopted" a lovely child as her daughter, and always cared about her life.
-In September, she sent a present to her partner.
-It's a composite bow kit.
+She “adopted” a lovely child as her daughter, and cared about her.
+In September, she sent a composite bow kit as a present to her partner.

-Unfortunately, Katerina was threaten by her family during a period at home.
-Under the huge pressure, she finally let herself loose.
+Unfortunately, Katerina was threatened by her family and eventually chose suicide.

-Katerina, no matter what you want to eat, we are together with you, then propose a toast to you.
+Katerina, no matter what you want to eat, we would be together with you to propose a toast to you.

 Спокойной ночи, Катерина.

 Contributor for this entry: One-Among-Us, [Fannuo](https://twitter.com/VabfTvxPyfhtXgL), [Siyan](https://twitter.com/siyan_MTF)